Tour de France: Politics

-The first three Tours from 1903 to 1905 stayed within France.
-The 1906 race went into Alsace-Lorraine, territory annexed by the German Empire in 1871 after the Franco-Prussian War.
+The first three Tours, from 1903 to 1906, stayed within France.
+The 1907 race went into Alsace-Lorraine, which was annexed by the German Empire after the Franco-Prussian War.
 Passage was secured through a meeting at Metz between Desgrange's collaborator, Alphonse Steinès, and the German governor.

-No teams from Italy, Germany, or Spain rode in 1939 because of tensions preceding the Second World War (after German assistance to the Nationalists in the Spanish Civil War it was widely expected Spain would join Germany in a European war, though this did not come to pass).
-Henri Desgrange planned a Tour for 1940, after war had started but before France had been invaded.
-The route, approved by military authorities, included a route along the Maginot Line.
+In 1939, because of international tensions, not least the Spanish Civil War, teams from Italy, Germany, and Spain did not compete.
+Following the breakout of the Second World War, Henri Desgrange planned a Tour for 1940.
+The route, approved by military authorities, went along the Maginot Line.
 Teams would have been drawn from military units in France, including the British, who would have been organised by a journalist, Bill Mills.
-Then the Germans invaded and the race was not held again until 1947 (see Tour de France during the Second World War).
-The first German team after the war was in 1960, although individual Germans had ridden in mixed teams.
-The Tour has since started in Germany four times: in Cologne in 1965, in Frankfurt in 1980, in West Berlin on the city's 750th anniversary in 1987, and in Düsseldorf in 2017.
+After the German invasion of France, Desgrange's Tour was cancelled, and there was no official race until 1947 (see Tour de France during the Second World War).
+German teams would not compete again until 1960, though individual Germans rode in mixed teams.
+Since the end of the war, the Tour has started in Germany four times: in Cologne in 1965, in Frankfurt in 1980, in West Berlin on the city's 750th anniversary in 1987, and in Düsseldorf in 2017.
 Plans to enter East Germany in 1987 were abandoned.